University of Wisconsin–Madison

 All classes are scheduled in blocks of weeks called sessionsThe majority of classes take place in the “Regular” (A1) 15-week session.
 However, some classes are just a few weeks long, and take place in sessions with alphabet codes like AJJ or GFE.
 The Fall, Spring, and Summer terms are the collection of all the sessions that are scheduled during that term’s dates.

-Simply drop all your enrolled courses by 11:59 pm, the day before the first day of the session.
-Next deadline:
+Simply drop all your enrolled courses by 11:59 p.m. the day before the first day of the session.
+Refer to our Dates & Deadlines page for more information.

-Example: You enrolled in a three-week class that first meets on Wednesday, June 14 at 8:50 am.
-If you drop that course by 11:59 on Sunday, June 11, you will have canceled your enrollment.
+For example: You enrolled in a three-week class that first meets on Wednesday, June 14 at 8:50 a.m.
+If you drop that course by 11:59 p.m. on Sunday, June 11, you will have canceled your enrollment.

 Withdrawal from UW–Madison